-While ranking the U.S. patent activity internationally among all countries isn't possible due to data limitations, among the comparison countries, the U.S. ranks 8th but well behind the leading countries, South Korea and Japan [3.3C].
-It ranks behind but much closer to countries such as Germany, Switzerland, France, and Sweden, and well ahead of most of the other comparison countries.
-Since 2000, the patent activity of China has risen considerably (364 percent) and much faster than the rate for all other comparison countries, whose combined average is 35 percent and much closer to the rates for the U.S. and North Carolina [3.3D].
-Half of the comparison countries decreased their rate of patenting activity over time.4
+While ranking the U.S. patent activity internationally among all countries isn't possible due to data limitations, among the comparison countries, the U.S. ranks 7th but well behind the leading countries, South Korea, Japan, and China [3.3C].
+The United States also significantly more ahead of France, Germany, Canada, and the rest of the other comparison countries.
+Since 2000, the patent activity of China has risen considerably (197 percent) and much faster than the rate for all other comparison countries, whose combined average is -33 percent and much closer to the rates for the U.S. and North Carolina [3.3D].
+Fifteen of the comparison countries decreased their rate of patenting activity over time.4

-Within North Carolina, patenting activity is highly concentrated in a small number of counties, with nearly 80 percent of all patents being awarded in six counties [3.3E, 3.3F].
-Wake County, with 44 percent of all the state's patents, has the largest share, followed by Mecklenburg (9 percent), Durham (9 percent), Orange (8 percent), Guilford (4 percent) and Forsyth (4 percent).
-The next 13 counties, each with 1 percent of all the state's patents, account for 13 percent of the state's patents overall, while the remaining 81 counties account for the final 8 percent of the state's patents.
+Within North Carolina, patenting activity is highly concentrated in a small number of counties, with nearly 80 percent of all patents being awarded in six counties [3.3E and 3.3F].
+Wake County, with 44 percent of all the state's patents, has the largest share, followed by Mecklenburg (10 percent), Durham (9 percent), Orange (8 percent), Guilford (4 percent) and Forsyth (4 percent).
+The next 13 counties, ranging between .5 and 2 percent of all the state's patents, account for 13 percent of the state's patents overall, while the remaining 81 counties account for the final 8 percent of the state's patents.
 This high concentration of patents reflects a combination of the state's population (see indicator 1.6), the location and mix of its companies (see indicators 4.1, 4.2, and 6.4), the location and mix of its academic and business R&D (see indicator 2.2 and 3.1), the location of its academic patents (see indicator 3.2), and the educational attainment levels of its citizens (see indicator 5.6).